by Ron Kurtus (revised 19 June 2016)

 Like charges push away from each other

-An important property of matter is electrical charge.
-Most sub-atomic particles have either a positive (+) or negative (−) electrical charge.
+An important property of matter is electric charge.
+Most sub-atomic particles have either a positive (+) or negative (−) electric charge.
 Those that don't are considered neutral.
 Atoms with an excess of electrons or are missing electrons are called ions.
-There is an electrical field that flows between the positive to negative charges, resulting in an attractive force between the two.
+There is an electric field that flows between the positive to negative charges, resulting in an attractive force between the two.
 Opposite charges attract and like charges repel.

 Be good at taking tests

 Electric charge and Coulomb's law - From Boston University lecture notes

 Electric Charge - Overview of charges, including history, from Wikipedia free encyclopedia

 Electric Field - Wikipedia